wfaler/dotfiles/README.md

 You might also want to open neovim with `nvim` and run `:Lazy install` to install all the plugins, followed by `:MasonInstallAll` to install all the mason plugins.

+The `install.sh` script is idempotent, so can also be used for system updates, or if this gets updated, getting the latest setup

 ## Nvidia systems
 Uncomment the `nvidia-inst` line of the install script.
 Run `nvidia-inst` after installation, to install all the nvidia-tools